phuse-org/SENDConform/pages/send/send_shacl_shapes.md

 </pre>
 <br/>

 Each AnimalSubject must be evaluated to ensure it has minimum of one `usubjid` and no more than one `usubjid`.
-The shape will therefore be named `study:hasMin1Max1Shape-USubjID` and it is a property of the `study:AnimalSubjectShape`.
+The shape will therefore be named `study:hasMin1Max1Shape-USubjID` and it is a `sh:property` of the `study:AnimalSubjectShape`.
 <pre class='shacl'>
 study:AnimalSubjectShape
   a              sh:NodeShape ;